 What is an innovation platform?

 Before growing your business through innovation, you should first learn about the platforms that can help you.

 Innovation.
 It’s on everyone’s minds these days.
 To innovate means simply to look at reality and rearrange the constituent elements in new value-enhancing configurations.

 For business this means to use products, services, and technology in a new way to reach your goals—preferably more efficient than before.

-In this article, we will examine what types of innovation platforms exist out there.
+In this article, we will examine what types of innovation platforms that exist out there.
 But before you start you should figure out what you really need in order to achieve the goals in your digital projects—do you need to do completely new stuff, or simply do things differently?

 First and foremost we should agree on the concept of “innovation platform.”
 It might refer to slightly different things, but the common denominator is that an innovation platform is a tool for growing and building ideas.